grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-Probook-4540s-C8H79PA/NOTES_productKey.md

 ```
 The output should look something like this (but with
 "YOUR-WINDOWS-PRODUCT-KEY-HERE" replaced with your key).
+Copy your Windows product key to a safe place.
 ```
     <ProductKey>
         <Key>YOUR-WINDOWS-PRODUCT-KEY-HERE</Key>
         <WillShowUI>Never</WillShowUI>
     </ProductKey>
 ```

+- Continue with your Windows 8 install by:
+  * Shutting down your Linux LiveCD
+  * Removing the Linux LiveCD
+  * Booting into Windows 8 (on hard disk) to complete the installation